mklarqvist/tachyon/README.md

 * **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms
 * **Compression**: Tachyon files are generally many fold (in many cases many 10-100-fold) smaller than standard formats
 * **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented database management system with several layers of domain-specific heuristics providing
-* **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal effort
+* **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal programming experience
+* **Comaptibility**: We strive to provide API calls to return YON data streams to any of the file-formats we are supplanting.
+This allows for immediate use of Tachyon without disrupting the existing ecosystem of tools

 ---